SardinhaAlmeida/TQS_108796/README.md

+## Software Quality and Testing course (2024)
-## Pratical Labs and Individual mid-term Project for Software Quality and Testing course
+Pratical Labs and Individual mid-term Project for Software Quality and Testing course